isabella232/docs-vuepress/docs/developer/08-storage-converter-plugins.md

-% Storage Converter Plugin
+# Storage Converter Plugin

-% Greg Schueler
-% March 29, 2014
+Updated March 29, 2014

 ## About

 Storage converters can modify file contents and metadata uploaded to the [Key Storage](/administration/security/key-storage.md) via the [Key Storage API](/api/rundeck-api.md#key-storage].

 When installed, Storage Converter plugins can be configured to apply to all storage requests for a certain Path, or matching a certain metadata selector.
 This lets you apply plugins to only a subset of storage requests.

 A typical example is to apply some form of encryption to the [Key Storage](/administration/security/key-storage.md) stored under the `/keys` path.
 In this case you can also have the plugin apply only to Private keys, by using the metadata selector.

 ## Configuring